 In 2010, the Company was identified as a "high and new technology enterprise" and entitled to a preferential income tax at a rate of 15% during the period between 1 January 2010 and 31 December 2012.
 In March 2014, the Company successfully renewed the certificate of "high and new technology enterprise" for another three years of 2013, 2014 and 2015.
 However, the Company's operating scope has been expanded as a result of the Reorganisation as set out in note 1 of this section, therefore, after obtaining the renewed "high and new technology enterprise" certificate, the Company should notify Beijing Municipal Science and Technology Commission of the expanded operating scope.
-If Beijing Municipal Science and Technology Commission requires a reassessment of the "high and new technology enterprise" qualification and the Company fails to pass the reassessment, the Company would no longer be entitled to the preferential tax treatment, which would impact on the Company's current income tax and deferred income tax in the future.
+If Beijing Municipal Science and the Company fails to pass the reassessment, the Company would no longer be entitled to the preferential tax treatment, which would impact on the Company's current income tax and deferred income tax in the future.
 Further details are included in note 10 of this section.